Decorators

 To migrate from legacy decorators to modern decorators, perform the following steps:

-1. Disable / remove the experimentalDecorators flag from your TypeScript configuration (or Babel equivalent)
+experimentalDecoratorsflag from your TypeScript configuration (or Babel equivalent) - Remove all

 Please note that adding accessor to a class property will change it into get and set class methods.
 Unlike class properties, class methods are not enumerable.
 This may introduce new behavior with some APIs, such as Object.keys, JSON.stringify, etc.